20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 To get a true taste of nature, head to Mambukal Resort, about an hour away by local bus from Bacolod City.
 Mambukal Resort is a timeless nature resort covering roughly 23.6 hectares of land at the foot of the mighty Mt.Kanlaon in Murcia, Negros Occidental.
 It is the gateway to Mt.Kanlaon via the Wasay Trail.

-If you are adventurous enough, you can hike the 7 waterfalls inside the confines of Mambukal Resort.
-But if you have limited time like us, you can rent a motorbike (with driver) to the jumping off point if the 1st and 2nd waterfall.
-If I remember it correctly I think I paid ₱50 one way.
+If you are adventurous enough, you can hike the Seven waterfalls inside the confines of Mambukal Resort.
+But if you have limited time like us, you can rent a motorbike (with driver) to the jumping off point of the 1st and 2nd waterfall.
+Expect to pay more or less ₱100 ($2 ) per person.
 Then at the start of the trail, you can hire a guide for your security and to avoid getting lost.
+It’s also one to show your support to the locals who have done a good job protecting and maintaining this place.
 It’s an easy hike to reach the 1st waterfall from the jumping off point, you can also do the 2nd waterfall in Mambukal Resort.
+If you still have more energy, feel free to hike the rest of the waterfalls.

 Here’s the rate for the waterfalls: